braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/shopify_standard_integration.md

 ## Step 5: Sync products (optional)

 You can optionally sync your products in near real-time from your Shopify store into a Braze catalog, automating the process to bring in product data for deeper personalization of your messages.
+To learn more, check out [Shopify product sync]({{site.baseurl}}/docs/partners/message_orchestration/channel_extensions/ecommerce/shopify/shopify_features/shopify_catalogs/).

 ![Step 4 of the set up process with "Shopify Variant ID" as the "Catalog product identifier".][11]{: style="max-width:70%;"}